hexbatch/apple-core/v1/docs/core-overview.md

             script: input(target_tokens[], param-attribute-values,token-set, local script_state, global script state, set operation info) returns
                     : {array changed recipient attributes  {guid,value}, new script_state local and global}

+## script permissions

+* Scripts are run in a sandbox not allowing file access
+* Scripts may be granted access to make remote calls and wait for data
+* Scripts may be granted extra time to run
+* Scripts may be granted extra memory to run

 ----------------------------------------------------